scientific-python/specs/spec-0007/index.md

 ## Description

-Currently, libraries across the ecosystem provide various APIs for seeding random number generation.
+Currently, libraries across the ecosystem provide various APIs for seeding pseudo-random number generation.
 This SPEC suggests a unified, pragmatic API, taking into account technical and historical factors.
 Adopting such a uniform API will simplify the user experience, especially for those who rely on multiple projects.

 We recommend:

-- avoiding the use of global state and legacy bitstream generators, and
-- standardizing the usage and interpretation of an `rng` keyword for seeding.
+- standardizing the usage and interpretation of an `rng` keyword for seeding, and
+- avoiding the use of global state and legacy bitstream generators.

 We suggest implementing these principles by:

-- deprecating the use of `numpy.random.seed` to control the random state,
-- deprecating the use of `random_state`/`seed` arguments in favor of a consistent `rng` argument, and
+- deprecating the use of `random_state`/`seed` arguments in favor of a consistent `rng` argument,
-- using `numpy.random.default_rng` to validate the `rng` argument and instantiate a `Generator`.
+- using `numpy.random.default_rng` to validate the `rng` argument and instantiate a `Generator`[^no-RandomState], and
+- deprecating the use of `numpy.random.seed` to control the random state.

+We are primarily concerned with API uniformity, but also encourage libraries to move towards using [NumPy pseudo-random `Generator`s](https://numpy.org/doc/stable/reference/random/generator.html) because:

+1. `Generator`s avoid problems associated with naïve seeding (e.g., using successive integers), via its [SeedSequence](https://numpy.org/doc/stable/reference/random/parallel.html#seedsequence-spawning) mechanism;
+2. their use avoids relying on global state—which can make code execution harder to track, and may cause problems in parallel processing scenarios.

+[^no-RandomState]:
     Note that `numpy.random.default_rng` does not accept instances of `RandomState`, so use of `RandomState` to control the seed is effectively deprecated, too.
-That said, neither `np.random.seed` nor `np.random.RandomState` themselves are deprecated, so they may still be used in some contexts (e.g. by developers for generating unit test data).
+    That said, neither `np.random.seed` nor `np.random.RandomState` _themselves_ are deprecated, so they may still be used in some contexts (e.g. by developers for generating unit test data).

-## Motivation

-Two strong motivations for moving over to `Generator`s are:

-1. they avoid naïve seeding strategies, such as using successive integers, via the underlying [SeedSequence](https://numpy.org/doc/stable/reference/random/parallel.html#seedsequence-spawning);
-2. they avoid using global state (from `numpy.random.mtrand._rand`).

 ### Scope

 This is intended as a recommendation to all libraries that allow users to control the state of a NumPy random number generator.
-It is specifically targeted toward functions that allow use of `numpy.random.seed` to control the random state and accept `RandomState` instances via an argument with a name other than `rng`, but the ideas are more broadly applicable.
+It is specifically targeted toward functions that currently accept `RandomState` instances via an argument other than `rng`, or allow `numpy.random.seed` to control the random state, but the ideas are more broadly applicable.
 Use of random number generators other than those provided by NumPy are beyond the scope of this SPEC.

 ### Concepts